wolfe/termageddon/USER_GUIDE.md

 - Results update as you type

 #### Filters
-- **Domain:** Filter by business domain (e.g., Technology, Finance)
+- **Perspective:** Filter by business perspective (e.g., Technology, Finance)
 - **Approval Status:**
   - All: Show all terms
   - Approved: Show only approved definitions
   - Pending: Show terms awaiting approval
-  - No Version: Show terms without definitions
+  - No Draft: Show terms without definitions
 - **Author:** Filter by who created the definition
 - **Official:** Filter by official status
 - **Sort:** Order by term name, creation date, or last updated